Eschatologue/CM_wiki/docs/class/magus/spellbreaker.md

 ### Level 7: Crippling Mark

-Whenever you see your Mark make a D20 Test and you are within 30 feet, you can use your Reaction to end your [Baleful Mark] and impose Disadvantage on its roll.
+Whenever you see your Mark make a D20 Test and you are within 30 feet, you can use your **:rsc-r: Reaction**{ .rsc } to end your [Baleful Mark] and impose Disadvantage on its roll.

 However, when you end your [Baleful Mark] in this way, you cannot Mark that creature again until you finish a Long Rest.